 “I think you know me better than that, Mulder.”
 Scully isn’t good at lying to Mulder.
 She should stop trying, but she won’t – “En Ami” (7×15).

-Scully’s spent so long trying avoid becoming the object of inappropriate or demeaning sexual desire on the job that she’s thrown out the baby with the bath water.
+Scully’s spent so long trying to avoid becoming the object of inappropriate or demeaning sexual desire on the job that she’s thrown out the baby with the bath water.
 She’s forgotten how flattering it can be to be admired.
 Well, the camera makes up for that because it takes its time admiring her here.

 You’ll notice Scully’s top button stays unbuttoned this entire episode.
 Or at least when she’s wearing buttons.

-After that, somewhere in my imagination I used to think that Scully’s eyes followed Padgett while Mulder’s eyes followed Scully.
+After that, somewhere in my imagination, I used to think that Scully’s eyes followed Padgett while Mulder’s eyes followed Scully.
 However, I watched very, very closely this time.
 Several times.
 Mulder glances down at Scully, briefly, one time.
 But it’s a very telling time.

 This is one of Mark Snow’s best scores.